opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

       ...
 ```

 Authorization is the process of retrieving backend roles for an authenticated user from an LDAP server.
-This is typically the same server(s) you use for authentication, but you can also use a different server.
+This is typically the same servers that you use for authentication, but you can also use a different server.
 The only requirement is that the user to fetch the roles for actually exists on the LDAP server.

-Since the Security plugin always checks if a user exists in the LDAP server, you need to configure `userbase`, `usersearch` and `username_attribute` also in the `authz` section.
+Because the Security plugin always checks if a user exists in the LDAP server, you must also configure `userbase`, `usersearch` and `username_attribute` in the `authz` section.

 Authorization works similarly to authentication.
-The Security plugin issues an LDAP query containing the username against the role subtree of the LDAP tree.
+The Security plugin issues an LDAP query containing the user name against the role subtree of the LDAP tree.

 As an alternative, the Security plugin can also fetch roles that are defined as a direct attribute of the user entry in the user subtree.